dotnet/docs/docs/core/extensions/logger-message-generator.md

 > The warnings emitted provide details as to the correct usage of the `LoggerMessageAttribute`.
 In the preceding example the `WarningLogMethod` will report a `DiagnosticSeverity.Warning` of `SYSLIB0025`.
 >
 > ```console
-> Don't include a template for ex in the logging message since it is implicitly taken care of
+> Don't include a template for ex in the logging message since it is implicitly taken care of.
->
+> ```

 ### Case-insensitive template name support